rajnarayankhanna-lab/Login-page-practice-project-/README.md

 # What I learned

 ```
- I learned much from this project-
+📚 What I Learned

-1 Use of display none.
+1 How to use display: none;
-2 Use of function in JavaScript.
+2 How to use functions in JavaScript.
-3 To make a card
+3 How to create and style a card using HTML and CSS.
 ```

 # Author